katagaki/Unagent/README.md

 **Download: [App Store](https://apps.apple.com/app/id6448220941)**

 ## Why I built this
-There isn't currently any user agent changer per website on the App Store, and using a separate browser/app on iOS to do web searches was troublesome.
+There wasn't any user agent changer per website on the App Store at the time I started developing this extension, and using a separate browser/app on iOS to do web searches was troublesome.

-Since Safari now supports the web extensions manifest, I decided to port [bing-chat-unblocker-chrome](https://github.com/ellisy0/bing-chat-unblocker-chrome) and build it for iOS and macOS.
+Since Safari supports the web extensions manifest, I decided to port [bing-chat-unblocker-chrome](https://github.com/ellisy0/bing-chat-unblocker-chrome) and build it for iOS and macOS.

-Some tweaks have been made to the user agent to ensure compatibility with Safari on iOS and macOS.

 ## Development